MShekow/azure-pipelines-k8s-agent-scaler/README.md

 - Configurable definition of _cache volumes_ that are mounted to the defined pods (e.g. to speed up BuildKit via a local cache). `azure-pipelines-k8s-agent-scaler` provisions new volumes if necessary, and re-mounts existing volumes to new pods, ensuring that a volume is mounted to only _one_ pod
-- Ability to specify extra containers (including their CPU and memory limits) right in the AZP pipeline YAML file via _demands_ (example:
+- Ability to specify extra containers (including their CPU and memory requests/limits) right in the AZP pipeline YAML file via _demands_ (example:
-  `ExtraAgentContainers -equals containername,someImage:someTag,250m,64Mi||otherContainerName,someOtherImage:someTag,500m,128Mi`).
+  `ExtraAgentContainers -equals name=containername,image=someImage:someTag,cpu=250m,memory=64Mi||name=otherContainerName,image=someOtherImage:someTag,cpu=500m,memory=128Mi`).
   Note that the values can also be _dynamic_, e.g. by populating the demand with AZP _variables_
 - Automatic registration of (offline) dummy/fake AZP agents that have the _demands_ that you defined in your configuration.
 This is necessary because the AZP platform would otherwise abort jobs that have demands for which there